How do we learn?

 - It’s great for reducing stress and anxiety

-- It’s multi- sensory which allows us to create more memories making the activity easier to remember and recall the information when needed.
+- It’s multi- sensory which allows us to create more memories.
+This makes the activity easier to remember and recall the information when needed.

-If you are interested pop across to the Clara James Approach and see what you think:
+If you are interested and want more ideas as to how you can make learning inspiring, pop across to the Clara James Approach and see what you think:

 We promise we will always do our best to help